WAKC: Ownership limbo

 In September 2006, the FCC ruled that local marketing agreements and joint sales agreements counted towards the operator's ownership count in a market.
 Initially, Nassau continued to operate WWHK in violation of this ruling as it attempted to obtain a waiver to buy WWHK outright, but the FCC ruled in April 2008 that Nassau had worked with Arbitron to create a Concord radio market, and barred its purchase of WWHK.
 Four months later, the FCC ordered Nassau to terminate the joint sales agreement with Capitol Broadcasting (the Vox Media subsidiary that continued to hold the WWHK license while Nassau ran the station).
 Nassau complied, and on August 22, 2008, Vox reassumed control of the station with a commercial-free rock format.
 The station switched to classical music in September 2008; soon afterwards, the station went silent.

 Vox reached a deal to sell WWHK to Andrew Sumereau in 2009.
 In the interim, Vox returned the station to the air in July, again airing a classic rock loop.
 WWHK's programming would also include a simulcast of WTPL (the former WRCI and second WKXL-FM).
 The sale to Sumereau's company, Birch Broadcasting, was finally completed on June 22, 2011; a week earlier, Vox temporarily signed WWHK off once more.
 Birch returned the station to the air on June 15, 2012 (after an earlier return on June 8 was ended three days later due to the station's tower not being grounded to safely handle lightning strikes).
 For nearly two years, 24 hours a day, the station aired rock songs performed in classical style by the group known as the Vitamin String Quartet.

 A "River" in Concord

 In early 2014, Steven Silberberg's Northeast Broadcasting reached a deal to purchase WWHK from Birch Broadcasting.
 Northeast took control of the station through a local marketing agreement on April 1; soon thereafter, WWHK began broadcasting commercial-free selections from Andover, Massachusetts, sister station WXRV's "River Music Hall" performances.
 On May 2, 2014, WWHK began simulcasting WXRV.
-However, the station broadcasts separate news, weather, and advertising.
+However, the station broadcast separate news, weather, and advertising.
 WXRV's programming was already available in portions of the Concord-Lakes Region market through WLKC (105.7 FM) in Campton; WWHK is located between the coverage areas of WXRV and WLKC.
 The sale to licensee Devon Broadcasting Company, Inc., at a price of $425,000, was consummated on June 19, 2014.
 On March 28, 2016, WWHK changed its call letters to WXRG.